The belief in spirits ranges from ancestors, guides, and saints to evil entitles. Here’s a list of common questions and answers about this subject.

 Is there a list of Spirit Guides?

-How many Spirit Guides will I have?
+How Many Spiritual Guides will I have?

 You’ll have as many as it takes for them to fulfill the quest at hand.
 You may have only one, or an army.

-Can Spirit Guides be Angry?
+Can my Spiritual Guides become Angry?

 A knowledgeable Shaman or Guru won’t tell you what something means.
 They will ask you questions to help you find out the answers.
 So, you can do this on your own.
-Here are some of the questions that you can use to interpret the messages:
+Here are some questions that you can use to interpret the messages:

 Meditate on it.
 The answer may take some time to percolate.
 Above all, use your spiritual journal. be sure to record your message and thoughts about it.
 You may find your answer tucked away in something you recorded in the past.
 Or, you may discover a pattern a symbol or pattern of thought.

-What about the use of Ouija Boards
+What about the use of Ouija Board?

 One way to understand them is through the ideomotor effect.
 Ideo is from idea, and motor relates to muscular action.
 The ideomotor effect is how a subliminal suggestion brings about an unconscious action.
 This explains the mechanics of talking boards, as well as, hypnosis, dowsing rods, and automatic writing.
-All of these are simply are the reflex actions of the subconscious mind.
+These are simply the reflex actions of the subconscious mind.
 We see how this works with other reflex actions.
 For example, the body reacts to painful stimuli by pulling away.
 So, whether you see this as a way to contact your ancestors, parlor game or doorway to hell depends on our worldview.